 Faculty teaching distance learning courses are expected to develop and maintain currency with the latest technologies and pedagogical techniques by participating in professional development activities such as workshops, one-on-one support sessions or self-study.
 In order to ensure faculty are proficient in the use of the online instructional tools used by Athens State University, faculty who have not previously taught distance learning or blended courses for Athens State University are required to successfully complete an online orientation and / or proficiency exam prior to teaching their first course.
 It is the responsibility of Academic Technology Services to provide and maintain the faculty training(s) and exam(s).

 Athens State University provides each faculty member and student with an official e-mail account.
 All instructional technologies used by the university are tied to and operated using these official email accounts.
-Faculty, staff, and students are required to use their official email account for course related correspondence and when conducting official university business.
-Additionally, it is recommended that faculty remind their students at the beginning of each semester of the students’ responsibility to check their official Athens State email accounts frequently because communications made through instructional technologies will be sent to their official Athens State email account.
+Students, faculty, and staff, are required to use their official email account for all course related correspondence and when conducting official university business.
+Additionally, students and faculty are responsible for checking their official Athens State email accounts frequently.

 The U.S. Department of Education requires the University to verify student attendance in each course before financial aid funds can be disbursed.
 The U.S. Department of Education will not accept the simple act of logging into the University’s learning management system as proof of attendance.
-Verification of student attendance must be accomplished by the completion of a faculty assigned academic activity.
+Verification of student attendance must be accomplished by the completion of a faculty-assigned academic activity.
 The Office of Student Financial Services will keep faculty apprised of the first financial aid disbursement date and will provide instructions on how to report student attendance through the online attendance tracking software application.
-Faculty will report student attendance to the Office of Student Financial Services by the published deadline.
+Faculty will report student attendance via the attendance tracker by the published deadline.

 At the end of each semester, faculty members must report a last date of attendance for any student receiving a “W”, “F” or “I” grade.
 The last day on which the student completed an academic activity within the course should be used to determine the last day of attendance.